How to do a squat

 The squat is an extremely beneficial exercise that builds lower body strength by targeting the glutes, quadriceps, and hamstrings.
 Also, regularly practicing the squat can improve core strength and joint range of motion.
 However, practicing the correct form is integral to reaping these benefits.

-In the below video, Bold expert trainer Alicia demonstrates how to master the squat:
+In the below video, Bold trainer Alicia demonstrates how to do a squat:

 So what can you do to practice your squat?
 Integrate this movement into your routine.
-Bold’s evidence-informed classes are designed to improve strength, balance and mobility.
+Bold classes are designed to improve strength, balance and mobility.